nkizito92/SimonSays/README.md

 ## Usage

 To get started on your `terminal` run `rails s`.
-If those commands do not work you may need to run `rake db:migrate` to build the database first.
+If those commands do not work you may need to run `rails db:migrate` and `rails db:seed` to build the database first.
 Then you may be able to run the `localhost` with the command `rails s`.

 ```ruby